Vietnam's Park Hang-seo cautious of Malaysia's improvements | Goal.com

 “I saw some changes in the team and recognised their front line is really sharp, much more than in the AFF Cup,” said Park recently to Vietnam media, as quoted by the Asian Football Confederation website.

-The match will be played at My Dinh National Stadium, with Malaysia now in third place with three points, and Vietnam with one point after one match.
+The match will be played at My Dinh National Stadium, Hanoi, with Malaysia now in third place with three points after two matches, and Vietnam in fourth with one point after one match.

 Follow Goal Malaysia's Instagram account to see photos and watch videos from Malaysian football!